malte88/rsg-socialclub-api/README.md

 Start the script with `npm run start` or `node .` and wait for the message that says portal started.
 Visit the provided link, login and restart the app.

-Stop the script and set SC_LOGIN in config file to false now just start and let it run to always get fresh bearertoken.

 To test the api go to `http://localhost:4000/api/getProfile?name=<profileName>` if you use the standard port.
 Optionally you could add `&maxFriends=<maxfriends>` to the request to limit the max amount of friends to be sent.